-The minimum grade point average for continuance in the Baccalauteate Program is 2.00 in each semester, 2.00 overall cumulative, and 2.00 in each nursing course.
-A student who earns less than these requirements will receive progressions action which may range from repetitive work to termination.
+The minimum grade point average for continuance in the Baccalaureate Program is 2.0 in each semester, 2.0 overall cumulative, and 2.0 in each nursing course.
+A student who earns less than these requirements will receive progressions action which may range from repetitive work to dismissal.
 Courses in which the grade W is received are not counted in determining total hours attempted by the student.

 A student who receives a grade of D or lower in a nursing course is eligible to repeat that course one time upon recommendation of the course director.
 A student may repeat only two courses.
-Failing two or more nursing courses in a semester, failing one course two times, or failing two or more nursing courses in the program is cause for academic dismissal.
+Failing two or more nursing courses in a semester, failing one course two times, or failing a third nursing course in the program is cause for academic dismissal.
 Students having less than a 2.0 overall cumulative in the semester of graduation are ineligible for graduation.

-Continuation in the Upper Division-Baccalaureate Program
+Continuation in the Upper Division- Baccalaureate Program

-A student may continue progression in the upper division in the nursing major when the following conditions are met:
+A student may participate in the Convocation Ceremony and continue progression in the upper division in the nursing major when the following conditions are met:

-- 1. The cumulative grade point average is 2.00 or above. - 2.
+- 1. The cumulative grade point average is 2.0 or above. - 2.
 All lower division course requirements are complete. - 3.
 The faculty in NURS 3410 recommend the student for continued progression in the upper division as indicated by a grade of C or better in the course and a specific narrative statement describing the student's level of performance. - 4.
 The student has taken and passed the comprehensive test given in conjunction with NURS 3410.